Time to double mask or upgrade masks as coronavirus variants emerge, experts say

 “Those standard cloth masks might be around 50% effective in terms of protecting yourself,” Marr said.
 “Maybe that was good enough before when combined with distancing and trying to avoid being in crowded indoor spaces.”

-Masks are among the simplest tools in the fight against covid-19, the disease caused by coronavirus, but also among the most politically fraught.
+Masks are among the simplest tools in the fight against COVID-19, the disease caused by coronavirus, but also among the most politically fraught.
 Some have turned masks into a symbol of government overreach.

 Federal officials, including Fauci, were criticized when they urged people to cover their face after initially advising against masks in the early weeks of the pandemic.
 Many experts said the changing guidance made sense as the shortage of protective equipment for health care workers eased and scientists better understood the spread of the virus — including that it is spread by asymptomatic people.
 But the initial confusion has been used to cast doubt on the proven efficacy of masking and the broader government response to the pandemic.